 Now, tell me: what planner accessories do you love to use and why?
 Any questions about the way I use mine?

 P.S.
-You may have noticed that I buy most of my planner accessories from Simplified.
-That’s because everything is coordinated in the colors of Happy Stripe 🌈, which makes color coding super easy!! 👊🏻
+You may have noticed that most of my planner accessories come from Simplified.
+That’s because everything is coordinated in the colors of Happy Stripe 🌈, which makes color-coding super consistent and easy!! 🙌🏻

 Read More: Is the Simplified Planner Right for Me?
 Your Questions Answered